ch4dwick/sim-obs-overlay/README.md

 ## Requirements

 - Latest installation of NodeJs
-- X-Plane 12
+- X-Plane 12 is running and in an active flight.
+There will be no DataRefs if it's not in a flight.

 ## TODO

 - config dashboard (beneoverlay for reference)
 - save a config file
-- X-Plane Rest API interface
-- using WebSocket for more real-time checking
-- widgets
-- Actual output
+- widget refinement

 ## Limitations